steincastillo/Pi_surveillance/README.md

 `toaddr`: [email address] to whom the alarms and other information will be sent to
 `window_title` [title] of the video feed window

-several version of the **default.json** file can be saved for different situations
+several version of the **default.json** file can be saved to acommodate different needs

 ###Remote control
 **Pi_surveillance** can be remotely controled.
-You just need to send a simple email to you raspberry with the command on the subject line.
+You just need to send a Gmail account for the raspberry.
+Commands to the monitor are sent using the subject line of the email.
 The available commands are:
 * **send picture**: Take a picture and send it back
 * **send ping**: Send a short text indicating the system is up and running